tfabris/SynoSecureErase/README.md

   - Open "Control Panel", navigate to "External Devices", and select the USB disk drive that you plugged in.
   - Expand the details of the disk drive by pressing the ⋁ symbol.
   - **Ensure that it looks like the correct device and size.** If there is no USB disk drive found, then the disk drive may be bad, or your USB interface or cable may be bad.
 If it doesn't look like the correct size, maybe you're looking at the wrong disk, though keep in mind that the External Devices screen will list a lower number than the marketing-speak that's printed on the disk drive label, for example, my "1TB" drive is actually just 916GB in the External Devices screen.
 In any case, if things don't look correct, stop and troubleshoot this if needed.
-You don't want to securely erase the wrong disk!
+You don't want to erase the wrong disk!

 ### Quick-format the attached disk